PacktPublishing/Mastering-UI-Development-with-Unity/README.md

 To complete the examples discussed in this text, you will need the following:

-Unity version 5.6 or higher
+Unity version 5.6 or higher,
-A PC with Windows 7, 8, or 10 (64-bit) or a Mac with OS X 10.9 or higher An internet connection to access the Unity Asset Store Basic knowledge of Unity and C# programming is recommended
+A PC with Windows 7, 8, or 10 (64-bit) or a Mac with OS X 10.9 or higher, An internet connection to access the Unity Asset Store, Basic knowledge of Unity and C# programming is recommended

 ## Related Products